-In contrast to the previous evaluation questions, agreement on this topic was significantly lower, averaging 58.5 out of 100 overall.
+In contrast to the previous evaluation questions, agreement on this topic was significantly lower, averaging 57.7 out of 100 overall.
 Likewise, there was increased disagreement among the various respondent types, with a standard deviation of 35.

-A follow up question was included, asking the respondent to provide their suggestion if they disagreed with the limitation of uses proposal.
-A total of 244 respondents (46.7 percent) took the opportunity to provide written comment in this field.
-A total of 59 respondents (11.3 percent) stated their preference for no structures above 100 feet and a further 36 respondents (6.9 percent) called for the City to retain the current height restrictions.
-Among those who were not opposed to greater heights allowances, 98 respondents (18.8 percent) said that they were opposed to the proposed use restrictions and that any use should be allowed above 100 feet in height.
-A general breakdown of responses is provided in Table 13 at right.
+A follow up question was included, asking the respondent to provide their suggestion if they disagreed with the limitation of uses Nearly half of the proposal. respondents (46.5 percent) took the opportunity to provide written comment in this field.
+The three most common themes of these comments were advocating no limitation on use (18.5 percent), a prohibition of any structure above 100 feet in height (10.8 percent), and requests to keep the current policy (6.9 percent).
+A general breakdown of responses provided in Table 13 at right.